spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 In the AWS console, find the URL of the secrets repository by navigating to **Services → CodeCommit → Repositories** and click on the repository named *deployment-name-secrets*.
 Click on the drop-down button called "Clone URL" and select "Clone HTTPS".
 The copied URL should look something like https://git-codecommit.us-east-1.amazonaws.com/v1/repos/deployment-name-secrets.

-Next, clone the repository:
+Next, assume the secrets-repo-setup role and clone the repository:

+- `aws sts assume-role --role-arn arn:aws:iam::<account-id>:role/<deployment-name>-secrets-repo-setup --role-session-name clone`
+- export AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN with the values returned from the previous command
+- `git config --global credential.helper '!aws codecommit credential-helper $@'`
+- `git config --global credential.UseHttpPath true`
 - `git clone https://git-codecommit.us-east-1.amazonaws.com/v1/repos/<deployment-name>-secrets secrets`
 - `cd secrets`

-Since we use sops to encrypt and decrypt the secret files, we need to copy the *.sops.yaml* file that was created in *terraform-deploy/aws-codecommit-secret/kms-codecommit*:
+Since we use sops to encrypt and decrypt the secret files, we need to fetch the *.sops.yaml* file from S3 (this was created in *terraform-deploy/aws-codecommit-secret/kms-codecommit*):

 - `cp terraform-deploy/aws-codecommit-secret/kms-codecommit/.sops.yaml .`
 - `git add .sops.yaml`